Kurt212/zapp/docs/performance_test.md

 | 2 048,00 | 2 048,00 | 10 000 000,00 | 2 048,00 | 1,00 | 18 901,00 | 12 717,00 | 768 392,00 | 16 875,00 | 19,07 |
 | 2 048,00 | 2 048,00 | 10 000 000,00 | 4 096,00 | 1,00 | 13 356,00 | 10 091,00 | 445 141,00 | 16 124,00 | 38,15 |

 So, as you can see, the performance of all operations drops terribly, while dataset size grows.
-WAL feature still makes all requests performe worse.
+WAL feature still makes all requests perform worse.

 And the most important thing is, that, when dataset doesn't fit in RAM and the access pattern is pretty random, the performance is expected to be 10x times worse.